-- (A) describe how science and technology has affected change communication, transportation, and recreation; and - (B) explain how science and technology has affected change the ways in which people meet basic needs. - Comment 14(14) Science, technology, and society.
+- (B) explain how science and technology have affected [change] the ways in which people meet basic needs. - (14)Science, technology, and society.
 The student identifies individuals who exhibited individualism and inventiveness.
-The student is expected to identify individuals who have exhibited individualism and inventiveness such as Amelia Earhart, W. E. B. DuBois, Robert Fulton, and George Washington Carver. - Comment 15(15)(18) Social studies skills.
-The student applies critical-thinking skills to organize and use information acquired from a variety of valid sources, including digital electronic technology.
-The student is expected to: - (A) gather obtain information about a topic using a variety of valid oral sources such as conversations, interviews, and music; - Comment 16(B) gather obtain information about a topic using a variety of valid visual sources such as pictures, maps, digital electronic sources, literature, reference sources, and artifacts; - (C) use various parts of a source, including the table of contents, glossary, and index, as well as keyword Internet searches to locate information; - (D) sequence and categorize information; and - (E) interpret oral, visual, and print material by identifying the main idea, predicting, and comparing and contrasting. - (16)(19) Social studies skills.
+The student is expected to identify individuals who have exhibited individualism and inventiveness such as Amelia Earhart and George Washington Carver. - (15) [(18)] Social studies skills.
+The student applies critical-thinking skills to organize and use information acquired from a variety of valid sources, including [electronic] technology.
+The student is expected to: - (A) gather [obtain] information about a topic using a variety of valid oral and visual sources such as [conversations,] interviews, [and] music , pictures, maps, and artifacts ; and - (B) interpret oral, visual, and print material by sequencing, categorizing, identifying the main idea, predicting, comparing, and contrasting. - [(B) obtain information about a topic using a variety of valid visual sources such as pictures, maps, electronic sources, literature, reference sources, and artifacts;] - [(C) use various parts of a source, including the table of contents, glossary, and index, as well as keyword Internet searches to locate information:] - [(D) sequence and categorize information; and] - [(E) interpret oral, visual, and print material by identifying the main idea, predicting, and comparing and contrasting.] - (16) [(19)] Social studies skills.
 The student communicates in written, oral, and visual forms.
-The student is expected to: - Comment 17(A) describe the order of events by using designations of time periods such as historical and present times; - (B) apply vocabulary related to chronology, including past, present, and future; and - Comment $^{18}(C)$ create and understand interpret timelines for events in the past and present; - Comment19(D) use social studies terminology correctly; - (E)(A) express ideas orally based on knowledge and experiences; and - (F)(B) create written and visual material such as stories, poems, maps, and graphic organizers to express ideas. - (17)(20) Social studies skills.
-The student uses problem-solving and decision-making skills, working independently and with others ; in a variety of settings.
-The student is expected to: - (A) use a problem-solving process to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution; and
+The student is expected to: - (A) describe the order of events by using designations of time periods such as historical and present times; - (B) apply vocabulary related to chronology, including past, present, and future; - (C) create and interpret timelines for events in the past and present; - (D) use social studies terminology correctly; - (E) [(A)]express ideas orally based on knowledge and experiences; and - (F) [(B)] create written and visual material such as stories, [poems,] maps, and graphic organizers to express ideas. - (17) [(20)]Social studies skills.
+The student uses problem-solving and decision-making skills, working independently and with others [, in a variety of settings].
+The student is expected to [+] - $[\underline{(A)}]$ use $[\underline{a}]$ problem-solving and decision-making processes [process] to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution $[\underline{:and}]$ - [(B) use a decision-making process to identify a situation that requires a decision, gather information, generate options, predict outcomes, take action to implement a decision, and reflect on the effectiveness of that decision.]